Master's Degree in Environmental Nutrition

 We invite applications from students who wish to emphasize applied work in sustainable food and nutrition practices.
-Applicants must have a minimum of a bachelor's degree with some background in the biological sciences and nutrition.
-Applicants will be selected for admission to the program on the basis of grade point average, narrative statement and personal goals, and letters of reference.
+You must have a minimum of a bachelor's degree with some background in the biological sciences and nutrition.
+Applicants will be selected for admission to the program on the basis of grade point average, narrative statement and personal goals and letters of reference.
 Graduate record examination (GRE) within the past five years may be submitted to support the application, but is not required.

 Some of our graduates and current students include an organic farmer, wellness educator, agriculture extension service agent, athlete, nurse, rancher, non-profit employee, registered dietitian nutritionists and registered dietetic technician.

 Contact Dr. Robin Roach for additional information.

 When completing the MS application, your major will be Nutrition with a concentration in Environmental Nutrition.

 Upon graduating with a master’s degree in environmental nutrition, you are well prepared for advancement in the workplace within: